Coming from the EU/EEA to work

-If you are an EU/EEA or Swiss national you and your family members have the right to come to Ireland for 3 months with no conditions attached under the European Communities (Free Movement of Persons) Regulations 2006 and 2008 which implement an EU Directive on the free movement of persons.
+If you are an EEA or Swiss national you and your family members have the right to come to Ireland for 3 months with no conditions attached under the European Communities (Free Movement of Persons) Regulations 2015 which implement an EU Directive on the free movement of persons.
 You then have the right of residence for longer than 3 months if:

-EU/EEA and Swiss nationals are not required to register with the immigration authorities.
-Family members of EU citizens who are not themselves EU/EEA or Swiss nationals are required to register with the immigration authorities and apply for a Residence Card.
-There is further information about the residence rights of EU/EEA nationals.
+EEA and Swiss nationals are not required to register with the immigration authorities.
+Family members of EU citizens who are not themselves EEA or Swiss nationals are required to register with the immigration authorities and apply for a residence card under EU Treaty Rights.
+You can read more in our document on the residence rights of EEA nationals.

 If you are unemployed, your unemployment benefit in the country you are leaving may be transferred after you have been receiving it for 4 weeks.
 Under EU Regulations you can ask for it to be transferred to Ireland and you should bring a copy of the form U2 (which is replacing form E303) with details of your payment.
 You must, of course, comply with the rules for getting benefit in the country that you are leaving.
 When you arrive in Ireland, you should sign on at your local social welfare office - see 'Where to apply' below within a week.
 You may then receive your benefit for 13 weeks (up to 26 weeks in some cases).
 You get the same benefit as you would get if you stayed in the country you have left.
 You are entitled to medical card services in Ireland while you are receiving unemployment benefit from the other country.